codacy/codacy-rubocop/docs/description/Style_Proc.md

-This cop checks for uses of Proc.new where Kernel#proc would be more appropriate.
+Checks for uses of Proc.new where Kernel#proc would be more appropriate.

 # Examples